brandonsmith301/personal/portfolio/content/about.md

 I am interested in machine learning, optimisation theory, and anything related to data and decision science, so you will find the majority of my posts will relate to one of these topics.

-Besides all of the above, my other favourites in the world is my partner and our dog.
-[Hannah](https://portfolio-dun-three-71.vercel.app/) is a software engineer, and Muffin is a 20kg ball of crazy (English Staffy).

 ## Work / Education

 <div class="content-block">